solanvp/godot-appodeal-ios-plugin/README.md

     scons target=release_debug arch=arm64 plugin=appodealplugin --appodeal-xcframework-path=./sdk/Appodeal.xcframework
 ```

-4. Place appodealplugin.gdip (support_files) and the output .a file under /ios/plugins of your main Godot game.
+4. Copy appodealplugin.gdip (support_files folder) and the output .a file (bin folder) to `/ios/plugins` of your main Godot game.
 Rename the .a file to appodealplugin.a

 5. Add the following gdscript snippet on your game:
 ```